Buying your first home

 Sometimes, you may need to show certain professional qualifications.
 For example, nursery nurses and teaching assistants may need to be qualified to NVQ Level 3.
 Other lenders might require you to be registered with a recognised teaching body.

 Mortgage advice is often aimed at those on the first rungs of the housing ladder.
-But if you’re looking at investing in property when you’re older, you may still qualify for a professional mortgage as a retired teacher.
+But if you’re looking at buying a property when you’re older, you may still qualify for a professional mortgage as a retired teacher.

 You’ll still need to prove affordability of course.
 But as the Teachers’ Pension Scheme pays a defined benefit each year, it’s seen as a stable source of income.
 More stable, perhaps, than a salary.